suveshmoza/reachhub_assignment/backend/README.md

     python app.py
     ```
 7. Once everything is set-up and running, we have to run some scripts that extracts data from Lichess API and store it inside our PostgreSQL
    For this there are some python scripts inside the scripts folder.
-Navigate to this repository and run these files in the following order:
+But before running them you will have to configure the db params for each script and also create a Lichess API token for the scripts to retrieve data.
+After, this navigate to this repository and run these files in the following order:
    ```
    1. setup_db.py -> this creates a player table which has player username,id and classical rating of that user
    2. setup_top50 -> this creates a top_players  table which contains top 50 players from the classical category based on their rating